 And this is a shame.

 Because narrative therapy seems almost custom-made for death-grief.

 In fact, I’d say it’s the single-best therapy modality for healing death-grief.

 And, yes, CBE is pretty much narrative therapy redressed.
 CBE is simply a generalized term that’s used more in research than it is in a therapy room.

 The narrative exercise of Life Imprinting is a great example of CBE.
-So is a personal pilgrimage.
-Linking objects, as well.
+So is the exercise Personal Pilgrimage.
+Linking Objects, as well.

 On…and on…and on the list goes.

 In truth, CBE is little more than a narrative approach to grief…

 No matter how any researcher or therapist may be framing it.

 Until next time…